 The Master Trust has entered into an arrangement with Global Infrastructure Partners (GIP) where it has committed to invest \$35 (US) million in its GIP II Fund.
 GIP is an independent infrastructure fund manager that invests in high quality infrastructure assets in the energy, transport, water, and waste sectors.
-As at the audit report date, \$23 (US) million had been invested.
+As of the audit report date, \$31.6 (US) million has been invested.

-Subsequent to year end, the Master Trust committed to invest \$75 (US) million with GIP in its GIP III Fund.
-As at the audit report date, no advances were made to this fund.
+In the current fiscal year, the Master Trust committed to invest \$75 (US) million with GIP in its GIP III Fund.
+As of the audit report date, \$52.5 (US) million has been invested.